 Vehicle industry supply chain issues are especially focused on purchasing and supplier development, risk management, inbound logistics, after-market parts management, and a rather unique kind of outbound vehicle transportation.
 Participants will learn about a broad range of vehicle industry-oriented supply chain topics including SCM strategy, SCM finance, forecasting, negotiations, procurement strategy, supplier development, risk management, production operations, quality management processes and Six Sigma, trade management, logistics and transportation management.

 Click here to download the program brochure and enrollment form.

 The program will be held over the course of a year with separate winter and fall classroom terms.
+The Winter and Fall sessions will be offered hybrid (virtually or in person) at the AIAG Headquarters located in Southfield, Michigan.
 The overall program will consist of some 23 distinct classroom sessions.
-Sessions will be held on Thursday afternoon/evenings from 3:30 - 7:00 p.m.
+Sessions will be held on Thursday afternoons/evenings from 3:30 p.m. - 7:00 p.m.
 Sessions will be spread out over the course of the year with some break weeks throughout the year to allow for travel, personal weeks, etc. Most sessions will involve a combination of academic and industry faculty on the same topics.
-A typical session could involve an introduction to the topic, followed by a light meal break, and continuing with a more applied discussion of the topic.
-Sessions will be held at AIAG headquarters in Southfield, MI.
+A typical session could involve an introduction to the topic, followed by a short break, and continuing with a more applied discussion of the topic.